 Know your soil before you plant.
-If your soil is heavy or drains poorly, amend it with sand before planting.
+If your soil is heavy or drains poorly, amend it with organic matter before planting.
 Grapefruit will not tolerate standing in water.

 Soil, Sunlight and Water Recommendations for Grapefruit

 Water young grapefruit trees every three or four days until they get established.
-Once they've taken hold and are growing well, cut your watering schedule to a deep watering about once a week.
-Always check that the soil around your grapefruit tree is dry before watering.
+Once the roots have taken hold and the plants are growing well, cut your watering schedule to a deep watering about once a week.
+Always check that the soil around your grapefruit tree is slightly dry before watering.
 Never assume that a tree needs water without checking.

 During your tree's first two or three years, fertilize it with a 6-6-6 fertilizer.
 Once the tree begins bearing fruit, switch to a citrus fertilizer to make sure it gets all the nutrients it needs for optimal fruit production.
 Grapefruits like three feedings a year — one in the spring as new growth forms, another as the fruit starts to form and a final application as the fruit matures.